Geometry of horospheres in Kobayashi hyperbolic domains: Introduction and statement of the results

 \begin{definition} A complete Kobayashi hyperbolic domain $D$ is said to be {\em metrically-regular} if there exists a point $o\in D$ such that \begin{enumerate} \item for any $\xi\in\bdy D$ and $z\in D$, the limit

 \item given two distinct points $\xi_1\neq \xi_2\in\bdy{D}$, there exists an $R>0$ such that

 \end{enumerate} \end{definition} The Euclidean unit ball $\mathbb{B}^d\subset\C^d$, $d\geq 1$, is metrically-regular as one explicitly knows the formulae for the Kobayashi distance.
 On the other hand, $\unitdisk^d$, $d\geq 2$, is not metrically-regular.
-The three types of domains considered by Arosio et al. are metrically-regular.
-We are now ready to present our main result. \begin{theorem} Let $D$, $\OM$ be bounded domains that are complete with respect to the Kobayashi distance.
+The three types of domains considered by Arosio et al. are metrically-regular. \begin{remark} It is evident that when $\OM$ is bounded, the metric regularity of $\OM$ implies that the identity map on $\OM$ extends as a homeomorphism from its horofunction compactification $\clos{\OM}^H$ to its Euclidean closure $\clos{\OM}$. \end{remark} We are now ready to present our main result. \begin{theorem} Let $D$, $\OM$ be bounded domains that are complete with respect to the Kobayashi distance.
 Suppose $D$ is metrically-regular and $\OM$ has the property that \begin{itemize} \item[$a)$] for each $x\in\bdy\OM$ and for every $R>0$, $H^s_p(x, R)$ is nonempty with respect to some (and hence any) pole $p$, and

 \item[$b)$] for any two distinct points $x, y\in\bdy{\OM}$ there is an $R>0$ such that $H^b_p(x, R)\neq H^b_p(y, R)$. \end{itemize} Then any biholomorphism $\Psi:D\lrarw\OM$ extends as a homeomorphism from $\clos{D}$ onto $\clos{\OM}$. \end{theorem} \begin{remark} Note that any bounded domain that satisfies condition~\eqref{E:smallbigsingle} in problem $(*)$ satisfies the condition $(a)$ and $(b)$ imposed on the domain $\OM$ in the statement of the above theorem.
 In particular, taking $D=\unitdisk$ and $\OM$ to be a bounded simply-connected domain in $\C$ that satisfies \eqref{E:smallbigsingle} we recover Theorem~\ref{thm:jordandomain}.
 Theorem~\ref{thm:contextbiholo} also implies that bounded simply-connected domains that are metrically-regular are the Jordan domains. \end{remark}